Land Use - Aquaculture

 Additional Information Related to Shellfish Facilities

-- For further information, please reference the Guide to the Pacific Shellfish Aquaculture Application, or email DFO.
+- For further information on shellfish facilities restrictions, please reference the Guide to the Pacific Shellfish Aquaculture Application, or email DFO.

-There are restrictions relevant to marine finfish development.
-The moratorium on marine finfish aquaculture is in effect for tidal waters north of Aristazabal Island.
+There is a moratorium on marine finfish aquaculture is in effect for tidal waters north of Aristazabal Island.

 The Province will not consider issuance of any new or expanded tenure for net pen salmon farms in the Discovery Islands until at least September 30, 2020.
-Applications will continue to be considered to amend the boundaries of existing net pen salmon farms for purposes other than for increasing production.
+Applications will continue to be considered to amend the boundaries of existing net pen salmon farms for purposes such as safety.